Curriculum Guide · Courses

 This seminar introduces students to the laws and regulations that govern our food.
 The seminar will primarily cover law at the federal level, including but not limited to such topics as the legal definition of food, rules on food labeling, standards for food safety, and regulation of genetically modified organisms.
 Beyond the law itself, we will consider the scientific, economic, and ethical principles implicated by legal decisions concerning food.

-Prerequisite: Administrative Law or the first-year course, Government Processes, or the first-year electives, The Regulatory and Administrative State, Congress and the Administrative State, or The Regulatory State.
+Prerequisite: Administrative Law or the first-year course, Government Processes, or the first-year electives, The Regulatory and Administrative State, Congress and the Administrative State, Legislation and Regulation, or The Regulatory State.

 FIRST CLASS ATTENDANCE IS MANDATORY.
 All enrolled and waitlisted students must be in attendance at the start of the first class session in order to be eligible for a seat in the class.